-Except in connection with a corporate transaction involving the Company (including, without limitation, any stock dividend, stock split, extraordinary cash dividend, recapitalization, reorganization, merger, consolidation, split-up, spin-off, combination, or exchange of shares), the terms of outstanding Awards may not be amended to reduce the exercise price of outstanding Options or SARs or cancel outstanding Options or SARS in exchange for cash, other Awards or Options or SARs with an exercise price that is less than the exercise price of the original Options or SARs without stockholder approval.
+Except in connection with a corporate transaction involving the Company (including, without limitation, any stock dividend, stock split, extraordinary cash dividend, recapitalization, reorganization, merger, consolidation, split-up, spin-off, combination, or exchange of shares), the terms of outstanding Awards may not be amended to reduce the exercise price of outstanding Options or SARs or cancel outstanding Options or SARs in exchange for cash, other Awards or Options or SARs with an exercise price that is less than the exercise price of the original Options or SARs without stockholder approval.

-(b) Dissolution or Liquidation.
-To the extent not previously exercised or settled, Options, SARs and Stock Units shall terminate immediately prior to the dissolution or liquidation of RHI.
+- (b) Dissolution or Liquidation.
+To the extent not previously exercised or settled, Options, SARs and Stock Units shall terminate immediately prior to the dissolution or liquidation of RHI. - (c) Reorganizations.

-(c) Reorganizations.
 In the event that RHI is a party to a merger or other reorganization, outstanding Awards shall be subject to the agreement of merger or reorganization.
-Such agreement may provide for:

-(i) The continuation of the outstanding Awards by RHI, if RHI is a surviving corporation;

-(ii) The assumption of the outstanding Awards by the surviving corporation or its parent or subsidiary;

-(iii) The substitution by the surviving corporation or its parent or subsidiary of its own awards for the outstanding Awards;

-(iv) Full exercisability or Vesting and accelerated expiration of the outstanding Awards; or increase or decrease in the number of shares of stock of any class.
+Such agreement may provide for: - (i) The continuation of the outstanding Awards by RHI, if RHI is a surviving corporation; - (ii) The assumption of the outstanding Awards by the surviving corporation or its parent or subsidiary; - (iii) The substitution by the surviving corporation or its parent or subsidiary of its own awards for the outstanding Awards; - (iv) Full exercisability or Vesting and accelerated expiration of the outstanding Awards; or - Settlement of the full value of the outstanding Awards in cash or cash equivalents followed by cancellation of such Awards. - (d) Reservation of Rights.
+Except as provided in this Section, a Participant shall have no rights by reason of any subdivision or consolidation of shares of stock of any class, the payment of any dividend or any other increase or decrease in the number of shares of stock of any class.
 Any issue by RHI of shares of stock of any class, or securities convertible into shares of stock of any class, shall not affect, and no adjustment by reason thereof shall be made with respect to, the number of Shares subject to an Award or the Exercise Price.
 The grant of an Award pursuant to the Plan shall not affect in any way the right or power of RHI to make adjustments, reclassifications, reorganizations or changes of its capital or business structure, to merge or consolidate or to dissolve, liquidate, sell or transfer all or any part of its business or assets.